yiisoft/yii2/docs/guide/upgrade-from-v1.md

 The component manages a set of message sources, which allows you to use different message sources based on message categories.
 For more information, see the class documentation for `I18N`.

-The message translation method is changed by merging the message category into the message being translated.
-For example, `Yii::t('yii|message to be translated')`.

 Action Filters
 --------------